Topics on topology and superstring theory

 Given a group with a filtration, we can construct the groups:

 whose direct sum $\underset{p\in \mathbb{Z}}\bigoplus E^{p}_{0}K$ is called the \emph{associated graded group} of the filtration $\{F^{p}K\}_{p \in \mathbb{Z}}$.
-We start considering spectral sequences without grading, thus, in this context, the laguages of homology and cohomology are complitely equivalent.
+We start considering spectral sequences without grading, thus, in this context, the languages of homology and cohomology are completely equivalent.
 We use the cohomological one.

-\paragraph{} Let $d: K \rightarrow K$ be a coboundary, i.e., a morphism such that $d^{2} = 0$.
+\paragraph{} Let $d: K \rightarrow K$ be a coboundary, i.e.\ a morphism such that $d^{2} = 0$.
 In this case we can define a cohomology $H(K) = \Ker \, d \,/\, \IIm \, d$.
-Let us also suppose that $d$ \emph{preserves the filtration}, i.e., $d(F^{p}K) \subset F^{p}K$: in this case we have a cohomology $H(F^{p}K)$ for every $p$.
+Let us also suppose that $d$ \emph{preserves the filtration}, i.e.\ $d(F^{p}K) \subset F^{p}K$: in this case we have a cohomology $H(F^{p}K)$ for every $p$.
 We also put:

 \paragraph{}The inclusion $i_{p}: F^{p}K \hookrightarrow K$ induces a morphism in cohomology:

 whose image is given by equivalence classes of cocycles in $F^{p}K$ up to coboundaries coming from elements of all $K$.
 In particular, for $a \in Z^{p}K$: \begin{itemize} \item $[\,a\,] = \{a + d(x) \,\vert\, x \in F^{p}K\} \in H(F^{p}K)$; \item $i_{p}^{\#}[\,a\,] = \{a + d(x) \,\vert\, x \in K\} \in H(K)$. \end{itemize} That's why in general $i_{p}^{\#}$ is not injective: a cocycle $a \in F^{p}K$ can be equal to $d(x)$ for $x \in K \setminus F^{p}K$, and, in this case, $[\,a\,] \neq 0$ in $H(F^{p}K)$ but $i_{p}^{\#}[\,a\,] = [\,0\,]$.